 Rules to Play Catan (Settlers)

-Your turn in Catan board game is divided into three phases:
+Your turn in the Catan board game is divided into three phases:

 - Resource production.